Here’s an embarrassingly weak question I used to ask my students:

 “By 12:40, Mr. Byrd was so hungry he could have eaten a walrus.”

-So nowadays, I’d rewrite this as a sequence of questions that will push students towards higher-level thinking.
+Nowadays, I’d rewrite this as a sequence of questions that naturally push students towards higher-level thinking.
+No more one-and-dones!

 The Update

-When I don’t know what to do, I aim for Analyze.
+I always want to aim for Analyze.
 Can I get students at least comparing, contrasting, or categorizing?
 To do that I’ll need a second example of figurative language.
-How about: “Then, I was so thirsty I could have swallowed each of the seven seas and still asked for a refill.”
+I’ll write:

 Another step?
 Sure!